K-log/SOS-Project/README.md

   Nauy: Create the player movement animations which include include attacking Left/Right/Back/Front.

   Noah: Create the Player movement  and attacking Script pt.

   *Thing we have completed:*

   *Issues we have run into:*
+  The animation working with the momement but it's bug with the animations of attacking

 ### Week 3
     To Be Completed!